Lloyd Harris (tennis): 2019: Top 100 debut

-2021: First top 10 win, ATP 500 final, Grand Slam quarterfinal
+2021: First top 10 win, ATP 500 final, Major quarterfinal

 Harris started his 2021 season in February at the Murray River Open.
 He lost in the first round to Egor Gerasimov.
 Ranked 91 at the Australian Open, he reached the third round of a Grand Slam for the first time; he lost to Mackenzie McDonald.

 Seeded seventh at the Singapore Open, Harris was defeated in the first round by wildcard Adrian Andreev.
 Getting past qualifying at the Qatar ExxonMobil Open, he upset seventh seed, 2008 finalist, and three-time Grand Slam champion, Stan Wawrinka, in the first round.
 He lost in the second round to Márton Fucsovics.

 Harris then qualified for the Dubai Tennis Championships.
 There, after beating Christopher O'Connell, he won his first match against a top 10 player by defeating top seed and world no. 3 Dominic Thiem in the first round.
 Harris then beat Filip Krajinović, Kei Nishikori and third seed Denis Shapovalov to reach his first ATP 500 final.
 He lost in the final to Aslan Karatsev.

 In Washington, Harris, seeded 14th, defeated Tennys Sandgren and world no. 3 Rafael Nadal to reach the quarterfinals, where he lost to Nishikori.

-At the US Open, Harris defeated 25th seed Karen Khachanov and Ernesto Escobedo to reach the third round of a Grand Slam for the first time in his career.
+At the US Open, Harris defeated 25th seed Karen Khachanov and Ernesto Escobedo to reach the third round of a Grand Slam for the second time in his career.
 He then defeated Denis Shapovalov for the third top 10 win of his career.
 In the fourth round, he defeated Reilly Opelka to reach his first Grand Slam quarterfinal.
 He was defeated by world no. 4 Alexander Zverev in the quarterfinals.
 As a result, he made his debut in the top 40.